ryunsk/scala-problems/src/main/scala/markshaney/README.md

 The choice of input data is up to you, but if it generates something fun then please share with the group.

+- Read a training text
+- Save triple of words (as a list to simplify)
+- Select two words in the training text + third word of the triple
+- Slide the output window from word to word

 ## Resources

 - https://www.gutenberg.org/ - Free eBooks for input text.